WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20230411-project_proposal_content_report_moderation.md

 out the creation of a new Django user group with appropriate permissions, the management of the users in that group, and how to get volunteer moderators through Cloudflare Access.
-One suggested implementation is to add a new `WordPress/openverse-content-moderators` GitHub group to access Django admin.
+One suggested implementation is to add a new `WordPress/openverse-content-moderators` GitHub group able access Django admin.
 A new GitHub group would have the additional benefit of allowing discussions about iterations to the moderation processes and tools to include everyone actually doing the moderation.

 The content report admin views already exist, but need some upgrades to improve moderator quality of life:

-- Moderator notes, if moderators want to supply an explanatory note for their decision.
+- Moderator notes, for moderators to supply an explanatory note for their decision.
 This should be a separate column to the content report description.
 - Improved table organisation by displaying the report ID and making that the clickable column rather than the status (which is confusing).